Richard K. Call

-Richard Keith Call (October 24, 1792 – September 14, 1862) was an American attorney, politician, and slave owner who served as the 3rd and 5th territorial governor of Florida.
+Richard Keith Call (October 24, 1792 – September 14, 1862) was an American attorney, politician, and enslaver who served as the 3rd and 5th territorial governor of Florida.
 Before that, he was elected to the Florida Territorial Council and as a delegate to the U.S. Congress from Florida.
 In the mid-1830s, he developed two plantations in Leon County, Florida, one of which was several thousand acres in size.
-In 1860 he held more than 120 slaves and was the third-largest slaveholder in the county.
+In 1860, Call enslaved more than 120 people and enslaved the third-most people in the county.
+Call was also a Southern Unionist opposed to Florida's declared secession during the American Civil War.

 Early life and education

 Richard Call was born to William and Helen Meade Walker Call and was the nephew of another Richard Call, a Revolutionary War hero.
 Call was born in Pittsfield, Prince George County, Virginia.
-When Call was young, his father William and two of his brothers died.
-Shortly after 1800, his widowed mother brought her four surviving children and five slaves across the Appalachian Mountains into Kentucky.
+When Call was young, his father, William, and two of his brothers died.
+Shortly after 1800, his widowed mother brought her four surviving children and five enslaved people across the Appalachian Mountains into Kentucky.
 She eventually settled on land owned by her brother Senator David Walker in Russellville, Kentucky, where Call spent most of his remaining childhood.
-Following the death of his mother in 1810, Call settled near another uncle in Tennessee in order to receive a formal education.
-In 1813 he left college to take part in the Creek War, which occurred during the period of the War of 1812 with Great Britain.
-Call was the uncle of Wilkinson Call, who much later became a U.S. Senator.
+Following the death of his mother in 1810, Call settled near another uncle in Tennessee to receive a formal education.
+In 1813, he left college to take part in the Creek War, which occurred during the period of the War of 1812 with Great Britain.
+Call was the uncle of Wilkinson Call, who became a U.S. Senator.

 War and politics

 Richard Call came favorably to the attention of General Andrew Jackson, a leader during the war.
-In 1814, Call was commissioned as a first lieutenant and went to Florida to serve as Jackson's personal aide.
+In 1814, Call was commissioned as a first lieutenant and went to Florida to serve as Jackson's aide.
 He returned with General Jackson in 1821 to establish the territorial government after the United States acquired Florida from Spain by the Adams-Onís Treaty.
-After resigning from the Army in 1822, Call decided to make Florida his home and opened a legal practice.
+After resigning from the Army in 1822, Call made Florida his home and opened a legal practice.

-Call was a delegate to the 1856 Know Nothing convention in Philadelphia, but walked out over the North vs. South split over slavery (demanding that Section 12 in support of the Kansas-Nebraska act be restored).
+Call was a delegate to the 1856 Know Nothing convention in Philadelphia but walked out over the North vs. South split over slavery (demanding that Section 12 in support of the Kansas-Nebraska Act be restored).

 Marriage and family

-In 1824 Call married Mary Letitia Kirkman of Nashville.
+In 1824, Call married Mary Letitia Kirkman of Nashville.
 Her parents were enemies of Jackson and opposed the marriage.
 The young couple was married at General Jackson's home, the Hermitage.
-Of their several children born, two daughters: Ellen Call Long and Mary Call Brevard, survived to adulthood.
+Of their several children born, two daughters, Ellen Call Long and Mary Call Brevard, survived to adulthood.